Sidchav5/ZomatoClone/README.md

 # ZomatoClone
-It Is Zomata Clone(UI) Made by Using HTML, CSS
+It Is Zomata Clone(UI) Made by Using HTML, CSS & JavaScript